felixpatriciorei/HPM-Lite/README.md

 pip install -r requirements.txt
 ```

-The code does not require external datasets.
+The code uses synthetic data and does not require an external dataset.

 ## Smoke test

-Run a short CPU check:

 ```bash
 python scripts/run_smoke.py
 ```

-This trains the main model variants for a few steps and checks that losses, exact accuracy, and retrieval metrics run without NaNs.
+This runs a short CPU sanity check for the core model variants and verifies that losses, exact accuracy, and retrieval metrics run without NaNs.

 ## Train a model